nim-lang/Nim/doc/manual.rst

 PassC pragma
 ------------
-The `passc` pragma can be used to pass additional parameters to the C compiler like one would using the command-line switch `--passc`:option:\:
+The `passC` pragma can be used to pass additional parameters to the C compiler like one would using the command-line switch `--passC`:option:\:

 .. code-block:: Nim
-  {.passc: "-Wall -Werror".}
+  {.passC: "-Wall -Werror".}

 Note that one can use `gorge` from the `system module <system.html>`_ to embed parameters from an external command that will be executed during semantic analysis:

 .. code-block:: Nim
-  {.passc: gorge("pkg-config --cflags sdl").}
+  {.passC: gorge("pkg-config --cflags sdl").}

 LocalPassc pragma